 In this post I’m sharing details about my Sound Wall Teacher’s Guide.
-This resource was created as a companion to my but it can be used with any sound wall or phonics scope & sequence.
-It is filled with information, lesson plans, and student activities you need to introduce and utilize a sound wall in your Kindergarten, 1st grade or 2nd grade classroom.
+This resource was created as a companion to my science of reading-aligned but it can be used with any sound wall or phonics scope & sequence.
+It is filled with information, lesson plans, and student activities you need to introduce and use a sound wall in your Kindergarten, 1st grade or 2nd grade classroom.

 So you heard all the buzz around sound walls and bought one for your classroom!
 Hooray!
 You spent hours printing, cutting, laminating, and arranging it just-so on the wall.
 Everything looks great but now you’re wondering, “What’s next??
 How do I use this thing?!”
 If this sounds familiar, know you are NOT alone!

 After receiving countless emails and messages asking me, “How do I use my sound wall?”
 I knew I could help by sharing what I’ve learned through countless hours of research and decided to create a Sound Wall Teacher’s Guide.
 This companion guide educates you on how to make your soundwall a meaningful learning tool in your classroom.
 It provides you with explicit and systematic lesson plans and activities for introducing and using a sound wall with your kindergarten, first or second grade students.

 It’s so exciting that teachers want a sound wall and want to deepen their understanding of how to use one in their classroom.
 Today I’m thrilled to share details about the Sound Wall Teacher’s Guide.
 I’ll give you a glimpse into each of the guide’s four sections and leave you with valuable freebies you can begin using in your classroom today!

 Let’s take a closer look at all you’ll find in my Sound Wall Teacher’s Guide!